Health promoter

 Role requirements

-• Formal education in Anthropology or Sociology or relevant social sciences (you can also check the anthropologist job role in case your experience is more suited to that position.
-Please only apply to one position)
+- Master in Community Health (or Nursing Diploma in community health) you can also check the anthropologist job role in case your experience is more suited to that position.
+Please only apply to one position

 Assets